burrsutter/sidebyside/hello/go/readme.txt

 ctrl-c

-Note: go compiles to native and if you have been using a Mac/Windows you likely need to recompile the binary
+Note: go compiles to native and if you have been using a Mac/Windows you likely need to recompile the binary, the dockerbuild.sh has the Linux build

-env GOOS=linux GOARCH=amd64 go build gonow.go

 ./dockerbuild.sh